 But when there is an obstruction like walls, doors, and electrical equipment between the push button and the bell chime, it will lower the operating range.
 Mounting the push button on or around a metallic object can also reduce the operating range.

-- Waterproof push button: Physen push button has protection against water spray.
-This means you can mount it in, or outdoors without the fear of rain.
+Physen push button has protection against water spray.
+This means you can mount it in, or outdoors, without the fear of rain.

-What you should know before installing the wireless bell
+What you need to know before installing the wireless bell

 Unlike other doorbells that require wiring, physen is easy to install.
 But before the installation, here are certain things you need to know.